miki-hermann/mcp/README.md

 make danube
 ```

-This fourth variant to install is *mekong*.
+The fourth variant to install is *mekong*.
 All modules have the same
 semantics as those in the *seine* and *danube* variants, but the
 implementation and the results are different.
 You can skip the
 installation of this variant if you do not wish to produce formulas in
 many-valued logics and you prefer to stick to the classical Boolean
 ones.
-You install the *mekong*modules with the command
+You install the *mekong* modules with the command

 ``` bash
 make mekong